sebr/bhyve-home-assistant/README.md

 <a href="https://www.buymeacoffee.com/sebr" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee"></a>

+## Supported Devices

+This integration works with the [BHyve Hose Faucet Timer](https://www.amazon.com/Orbit-B-hyve-21004-Faucet-Compatible/dp/B0758NR8DJ).
+The Wifi hub is required to provide the faucet timer with internet connectivity.
+Bluetooth connectivity with the timer is not supported.

+The [BHyve sprinkler controller](https://www.amazon.com/gp/product/B01D15HOTU/) may also be compatible with this integration, however it has not been verified.
+Testing, feedback or code contributions would be appreciated.

 ## Supported Entities

 - `sensor` for measuring battery levels and watering history of `sprinkler_timer` devices as well as the device on/off state (not to be confused with zone on/off switches)